New Hampshire Rental Lease Agreement Templates (6)

 1. Grace Period – No grace periods in the state of New Hampshire.

-2. Maximum Late Fee – Landlords can charge any amount for late rent as there are no laws governing late fees in New Hampshire.
+2. Maximum Late Fee – Landlords can charge any amount for late rent as New Hampshire has no laws governing late fees.

 3. NSF Fees – No laws mandating NSF fees in New Hampshire.[6]